 Here the advice is the same, be it summer or winter you will most likely need something warm.
 Most people are seriously surprised by how cold our winter nights can get in the desert.
 Also no matter the season the coast (which I hope you plan to visit) is almost guaranteed to be cold at night.
 So even if you see the rest of the country soaring in the high 30C, be warned that you will need something warm.

-What you will Not need:
+What you will Not need to pack on a Namibian holiday:

 Anything related to heavy rain or snow you may leave at home ;).
 No umbrellas, snow boots, thermal wear etc will be needed in Namibia.
 They will just steal the space for some extra curios and presents :).